-Anton Schmailzl, Johannes Käsbauer, J. Martan, P. Honnerová, F. Schäfer, M. Fichtl, T. Lehrer, L. Prušáková, J. Tesař, J. Skála, M. Honner
+Anton Schmailzl, Johannes Käsbauer, J. Martan, P. Honnerová, F. Schäfer, Maximilian Fichtl, T. Lehrer, L. Prušáková, J. Tesař, J. Skála, M. Honner

 Measurement of core temperature through semi-transparent polyamide 6 using scanner-integrated pyrometer in laser welding

 International Journal of Heat and Mass Transfer, vol. 146, no. January